 |

-I would like to have a law established
+would like to have a law established forbidding the prescribing

 of minus glasses without extenuating circumstances.

-hear of a research paper confirming the beneficial effect of prescribing
+have yet to hear of a research paper confirming the beneficial

-compensatory lenses.
-I am sure most optometrists will confirm the
+effect of prescribing compensatory lenses.
+I am sure most optometrists

-clinical observation that patients who receive compensatory lenses for
+will confirm the clinical observation that patients who receive

 who need a stronger prescription every year.